 Chickasaw native turned LA flair filmmaker brings his talent back to the country.
 Mulberry Wine Bar has so much energy flowing through it with a mix of native Chickasaw culture decor and modern country influence.
 When you walk in, you’re greeting with “Chokma” (pronounced Chickma), which means hello and welcome in Chickasaw.

-Not to mention the wine bar is across the street from Blake Shelton’s restaurant – Ole Red.
+The wine bar is across the street from Blake Shelton’s restaurant – Ole Red.
 We asked if they had ever seen him.
 Of course, they have.
 He comes strolling in now and then.
-We did visit the place and had the best hamburger over there while listening to country music.
+We visited the place and had the best hamburger while listening to country music.
 That was fun.

 The Rusty Nail Winery, Sulphur

-The Rusty Nail Winery is a boutique winery owned and operated by a mother and daughter team in downtown Sulphur.
-It features a gift shop, tasting room, and bistro, and all their wines are mixed, vetted, and bottled at the winery.
+The Rusty Nail Winery is a boutique winery owned and operated by a mother-daughter team in downtown Sulphur.
+It features a gift shop, tasting room, and bistro, and all its wines are mixed, vetted, and bottled at the winery.

 Waddell Vineyards, Ada